SvenMarcus/deepcore-standalone/README.md

 ```
 </details>

 They can also be objects located in another file like the `ProductionFinishedListener` from the previous section.
 The next section about events will show its code in more detail.
-To enhance readability and code structure I recommend placing plugin objects in separate files.
+To enhance readability and code structure it is recommended to place plugin objects in separate files.

 ### Using the events from the GalacticConquest object

 The following example demonstrates how to listen to the events defined in the `GalacticConquest` object.
 As explained in the first plugin definition, the `GalacticConquest` object gets passed to a plugin's `init()` function via the `context` table.
 From there it can be accessed with `ctx.galactic_conquest`.
 The events are defined inside a sub-table of the object and can be accessed with `ctx.galactic_conquest.Events`.
-The `production-listener` plugin uses the `GalacticProductionFinished` to count the total amount of objects produced by the player and return the build cost of the produced object.
-To do that it attaches its own function `on_production_finished` with the additional argument `self` to the event via `AttachListener()`.
+The `production-listener` plugin uses the `GalacticProductionFinished` event to count the total amount of objects produced by the player and return the build cost of the produced object.
+To do that it attaches its own function `on_production_finished` with the additional argument `self` to the event via `attach_listener()`.

 <details>
   <summary>Click to see the ProductionFinishedListener plugin</summary>